dploeger/my-godot-docs/526/features-animation-introduction-2d.md

   (![Add keyframe](images/addKeyframe.png)).
 * Select the keyframe
 * Enable the Keyframe Editor
-* Enter "play" as the name of the function and set the argument counter to 1
+* Enter "play" as the function name and set the argument counter to 1
 * Select "String" as the first argument type and use the sample name as the argument value

-When Godot reaches the keyframe, Godot will call the SamplePlayer2D node's "play" function with the name of the sample.
+When Godot reaches the keyframe, Godot will call the SamplePlayer2D node's "play" function with the sample name.

 ## References